vandersound/TNPLH-Sample-Pack/README.md

  <img src="https://github.com/vandersound/TNPLH-Sample-Pack/blob/master/Cover/VDS%20TNPLH%20cover.png" width="300">
 </p>

 During COVID-19, many musicians are stuck at home, but I believe it's an opportunity to spend more time making new tracks or enhancing your current skills.
 That's why I've decided to record and design high-quality and original sounds, suitable for different genres and simple to export into any DAW.
-As a result of my work, I'm happy to share with you my first sample pack called **There's No Place Like Home.**
+As a result of my work, I'm happy to share with you my first sample pack called **There Is No Place Like Home.**

 ## What's inside?
 ### In the pack you'll find: